KevCui/dotfiles/README.md

 ./build.sh <yaml_config_file>; source ~/.zshrc
 ```

-The final fines will be generated in `output` folder.
-Pay attention to create symbol link to the target files in `output` folder.
+The final files will be generated in `output` folder.
+Pay attention to create symbol links to the target files in `output` folder.

 :heart: